-- 11. DEPTH OF CUT VARIES FROM ONE END OF WORK PIECE TO THE OTHER. - a.
-Table Top not parallel with Arm.
-Refer to Attaching and Leveling table Mtg.
+- Table Top not parallel with Arm. a. ' - Refer to Attaching and Leveling table Mtg.
 Support Channels in Step One Align.
 Section. - 12.
 BLADE TENDS TO ADVANCE THRU LUMBER TOO FAST. - a.
 Dull Blade.

-Replace or sharpen blade - Not advancing Saw Blade properly.
+- Replace or sharpen blade. - b.
+Not advancing Saw Blade property.
 Draw Saw Blade across lumber with a slow and steady pull.